aosterloh/Apache-Beam-from-Zero/README.md

 The above example reads and writes to BigQuery.
 You can play with the dataset here https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=samples&t=gsod&page=table

-You can play with the dataset and try a quick query, e.g. see the month with the most tornados
+You can play with the dataset and try a quick query, e.g. see the month with the most tornadoes

 ```
 #standardSQL